Whether it is your first home or fifth, knowing what to expect in the process can be a great comfort to most borrowers.

 The appraiser will contact you to schedule the appraisal if it is a refinance, or contact the selling party if it is a purchase.
 The cost of an appraisal usually runs between $300 and $400.00, provided the property is not rural, hard to access, or of unusual size or acreage.This amount must be paid in advance, as appraisers are third party contractors and not part of our company.

-- Once these items are cleared and verified, title insurance may be issued on the property that insures the owner and mortgage company against any claims on the property.
+- Once these items are cleared and verified, title insurance may be issued on the property, insuring the owner and mortgage company against any claims on the property.

 - Once the underwriter has cleared the file and the title search and appraisal have all been reviewed and are acceptable, a closing can be scheduled.